etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

 ```

 ??? info
-    The *install.translation* task changes the status of the module and the translations will be installed on the next run of *update.database*.
+    The *install.translation* task changes the status of the module and the translations is installed on the next run of *update.database*.

 Another option to force the installation of all the translation modules is to add the `forceRefData=true` property in the `gradle.properties` file and then running: